gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 `@Indexed` and the `title` field with `@LuceneIndexed`.
-Also, the `isbn` field had previously been annotated with Spring Data's `@Id` annotation, which identifies the field containing the unique identifier for `Book` instances, and, in [spring-data-gemfire-name], the `@Id` annotated field or property is used as the key in the Region when storing the entry.
+Also, the `isbn` field had previously been annotated with Spring Data's `@Id` annotation, which identifies the field containing the unique identifier for `Book` instances, and, in Spring Data for VMware GemFire, the `@Id` annotated field or property is used as the key in the Region when storing the entry.

-- `@Id` annotated fields or properties result in the creation of an [vmware-gemfire-short-name] `KEY` Index.
+- `@Id` annotated fields or properties result in the creation of an GemFire `KEY` Index.

-- `@Indexed` annotated fields or properties result in the creation of an [vmware-gemfire-short-name] `HASH` Index (the default).
+- `@Indexed` annotated fields or properties result in the creation of an GemFire `HASH` Index (the default).

-- `@LuceneIndexed` annotated fields or properties result in the creation of an [vmware-gemfire-short-name] Lucene Index, used in text-based searches with [vmware-gemfire-short-name]'s Lucene integration and support.
+- `@LuceneIndexed` annotated fields or properties result in the creation of an GemFire Lucene Index, used in text-based searches with GemFire's Lucene integration and support.

 When the `@Indexed` annotation is used without setting any attributes, the index `name`, `expression`, and `fromClause` are derived from the